kodekloudhub/kubernetes-challenges/challenge-2/README.md

         ...then run the docker command again.
 If you see it starting and stopping, then you've made an error in the manifest that you need to fix.

+        You should also be aware of how to [diagnose a crashed API server](https://github.com/kodekloudhub/community-faq/blob/main/docs/diagnose-crashed-apiserver.md).

         </details>

     1.  <details>